 Affection

 “All you need is love…” the Beatles sing-out in an old song with lyrics that everyone can identify with.
 The desire for love and affection is built into our spirits.
 God himself even proclaimed it in Genesis when He said: It’s not good for man to be alone.
-So, from the beginning of creation, God recognized man’s need for companionship.
+So, from the beginning of creation, God recognized our need for love and companionship.

 Affection is something we all crave and is primarily desired from the people in our lives in the form of a hug, kiss, embrace, holding hands, or just a simple touch.
 But it can also come from our furry friends.
 However, the truth of its necessity was recently driven home to me during some medical trials my husband and I have endured.

 I am blessed to have an affectionate and loving husband for more than fifty years.
 And being a “hugger,” myself, I freely and frequently give and receive hugs from friends, family, and sometimes even new acquaintances.
-So, when I recently contracted Covid and had to isolate from my husband and everyone else, my natural need for affection was suddenly brought to the forefront like never before.
+So, when I saw the trail of surgery marks on my husband’s chest after he endured major open heart surgery, my heart ached to embrace him with comfort but had to withhold because of his fragile condition.
+Then, added to that, a few days later, I contracted Covid and had to isolate from my husband and everyone else.
+That’s when the natural need for affection was suddenly brought to the forefront for both of us like never before.

-In my novel, The Buzz @ Chicky-Pie’s Café, you might remember the mention of a dog named Skippy who doesn’t get much attention except from Elise.
-In one scene, Elise goes to let him outside and Skippy excitedly wags his tail when he sees her, then puts his paw on her leg as if to say thanks.
+In my novel, The Buzz @ Chicky-Pie’s Café, you might remember a dog named Skippy who doesn’t get much attention except from Elise.
+In one scene, Skippy excitedly wags his tail when he sees Elise, then puts his paw on her leg as if to say thanks for letting him outside.
 Even that little sign of affection was welcomed by her wanting soul.
-And if you watched the video on YouTube that I made of little Ceaser for his 20th Birthday, then you know that I promised Ceaser that I would continue his legacy by naming a new dog after him in my sequel.
-And true to my promise, before he passed away, I did just that.
+And if you watched the my YouTube video of my little Malti-Poo, Ceaser, for his 20th Birthday, then you know that I promised Ceaser that I would continue his legacy by naming a new dog after him in my sequel.
+And true to my promise, before he passed away, and weeks before I had this experience of isolation, I did just that.

-Thank fully I recovered from Covid without any major issues and was able to reunite with my husband and care for him.
-But he’s still in some pain and his body very fragile so we keep our hugs extra gentile.
+Thankfully I recovered from Covid without any major issues and was able to reunite with my husband and care for him.
+But he’s still in some pain and his body very fragile so I keep my hugs extra gentile.

-When the sequel to the Buzz @ Chicky-Pie’s Café is released, don’t forget to look for how my little furry friend, Ceaser continues to live on.
-In the meantime, I pray you will always live and love in a way that lifts the spirits and emotions of others—with affection.
+So, when the sequel to the Buzz @ Chicky-Pie’s Café is released, don’t forget to look for how a new little furry friend named Ceaser, brings his own style of healing affection at just the right time too.
+Meanwhile, I pray you will always live and love in a way that lifts the spirits and emotions of others—with affection.